Can I Claim Both HRA and Home Loan Interest Deduction in FY 2024-25?

 Principal Repayment Deduction (Section 80C) | Available | Not Available |

-Old Regime: More beneficial for individuals who pay high rent or have home loan interest deductions exceeding ₹2 lakh.
+Old Regime: Preferred by individuals who pay high rent or have significant home loan interest payments (especially over ₹2 lakh), as well as other deductions under Sections 80C, 80D, etc.

 Case Studies: Maximizing Tax Benefits